mercadopago/devsite-docs/guides/manage-account/payment-rejections.en.md

 ### Help your clients with their rejected payments

 It’s important to explain to your clients the reason for a payment rejection and how to fix it.
-Your clients will have all the necessary information and you’ll benefit from it.
+Your customers will have all the information they need to be able to pay you without problems.

 For instance, if a payment is rejected due to lack of funds, you can recommend trying again with a different payment method.